-That’s right, the very first step to buying a home should be applying for mortgage pre-approval.
-Applying for mortgage pre-approval in advance will allow you to address problems with your application, avoid embarrassing situations, and side-step the potential for financial hardship.
+That’s right, the very first step to buying a home should be applying for a mortgage and getting pre-approved/prequalified.

-One of the key benefits of early mortgage pre-approval is that for the first time you’ll have an accurate view of your buying power.
+One of the critical benefits of being approved for a mortgage early is that you’ll have an accurate view of your buying power.
 Your mortgage broker will use your income information and your down payment information to determine your maximum purchase price, and you’ll have a firm idea of how much home you can afford.

 Once you know your maximum purchase price, you’ll know whether your buying power matches the types of homes and neighbourhoods you have in your sights.